Tyler Jones is a veteran political strategist and communicator, who has advised elected officials, candidates and businesses for over a decade.

-His most recent favorite movie is Ad Astra because it’s Interstellar but with an actual message.
+His most recent favorite movie is Ad Astra.
+It’s like Interstellar but with an actual message.

-When Matthew is at work, he most enjoys listening to Bon Iver and Lord Huron.
+When Matthew is at work, he enjoys listening to Bon Iver and Chilled Cow playlists.

 Matthew’s first job was as a “hooker”.
 After people went down the toboggan hill he would put the sled onto a hook which would take it back to the top of the hill.

-When Matthew isn’t at work you can usually find him outside playing basketball at the local church basketball court.
-“I usually shoot touchdowns from the fairway line. *swoosh*”
+When Matthew isn’t at work you can usually find him outside playing basketball at the local playground.

 Something that most people don’t know about Matthew is that he is a vegetarian.
 (Isn’t that something a vegetarian would say?)